Not getting heat and seeing error code 228 from your Lennox® furnace?

-When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a couple times before the furnace switches off completely.
-When a part isn’t working right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a few times before the furnace switches off completely.
+When a part isn’t performing right, your furnace will turn off as a safety precaution.

-You may note fast flashes or an alternating slow flash as it communicates a fault code.
+You may note quick flashes or an alternating slow flash as it communicates a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Service Experts Heating & Air Conditioning tech will check other parts of your furnace first.
-Some other issues can also cause the error code, like a congested vent or cracked hose.
+Before replacing the switch, your Service Experts Heating & Air Conditioning technician will check other parts of your furnace first.
+Some other issues can also create the error code, like a congested vent or cracked hose.

 If your pressure switch needs to be replaced, you can anticipate to pay between $40 to $350.

 Start with the Experts at Service Experts Heating & Air Conditioning